 “California is an incredible place to be a naturalist.”

 So begins “The California Naturalist Handbook,” the standard textbook for a rigorous UC-approved course designed to turn local nature lovers into trained California Naturalists.
 These knowledge keepers act as park docents and as key leaders in the “citizen science” movement helping to shape California’s future.

-Currently, Sonoma Ecology Center is teaming up with the University of California Division of Agriculture and Natural Resources to offer this accredited eight-week course locally.
+Sonoma Ecology Center is teaming up with the University of California Division of Agriculture and Natural Resources to offer this accredited eight-week course locally.
 The course results in real college credits, and it turns nature lovers into certified graduates of the UC California Naturalist Program, making them valuable authorities on California’s plants and animals, geology and soils, water, climate, biodiversity and more.
-This spring there will be a special emphasis on the recent fires in Sonoma Valley and how they have affected our forests and wildlife communities.
+Recent classes have featured a special emphasis on the wildfires in Sonoma Valley and how they have affected our forests and wildlife communities.

 CalNat courses are only available at certain locations throughout the state.
 Now, thanks to Sonoma Ecology Center’s educators, the course is being offered at Sugarloaf Ridge State Park, with students gathering in Sugarloaf’s Robert Ferguson Observatory.
-Sonoma and Napa county residents interested in joining the elite and venerable league of California Naturalists are encouraged to register!
+Sonoma and Napa county residents interested in joining the elite and venerable league of California Naturalists are encouraged to register for the next course!